scogswell/ArduinoSerialCommand/README.txt

 			defaultHandler() for non-matching commands
 Mar 2012 - Some const char * changes to make compiler happier about deprecated warnings.
            Arduino 1.0 compatibility (Arduino.h header)
+Oct 2013 - SerialCommand object can be created using a SoftwareSerial object, for SoftwareSerial
+           support.
+Requires #include <SoftwareSerial.h> in your sketch even if you don't use a SoftwareSerial port in the project.  sigh.
+See Example Sketch for usage.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public